Ottobiss/Ottobiss/README.md

 ### :memo: About me:

 **Greetings to all!
 My name is Otto!
-I am a novice software engineer.** :bulb:
+I am a beginner software engineer.** :bulb:

 ```python
 class SoftwareEngineer: